 What happens to you when your child announces “I’m bored?”
 Despite research telling us that boredom is actually good for children – it can help foster creativity and independence – most of us try to rush into a solution when we hear those words.

-Boredom strikes when children become unstuck in their play.
+Boredom can happen when children become disengaged.
 Perhaps they are used to regularly scheduled classes or activities and not used to unstructured time.
 It could be they’ve become reliant on screentime, or plans for that day have suddenly changed.
-The result is the same: They are missing connection to keep them routed and feeling capable in themselves.
+The result is the same: They are missing connection to keep them grounded and feeling capable in themselves.

 The Best Way Out of Boredom is You